chriscow/ramanujan-cli/README.md

 - Install [docker for OSX](https://docs.docker.com/docker-for-mac/install/)

 ## Get into a Ramanujan shell
-Make sure you are in the project director, then run the following:
+Make sure you are in the project directory, then run the following:

 `docker-compose run --rm ramanujan bash`

 This will start up the dependent services and give you a terminal prompt.

+You are ready to go.
+The rest in the doc are just notes and details.

+## To generate the hashtable

+To generate hashtable values based on the current configuration:

+`python main.py generate [--lhs] [--rhs]`

+`--lhs` and `--rhs` are optional flags to only generate the indicated side.

+To search for key matches in the hashtable between the left and right hand sides:

+`python main.py search`

 ## Running the containers
 Simply run the following: